-Wayne Holly is entering his first year with the Tulane volleyball program.
+Wayne Holly is entering his second year with the Tulane volleyball program.

 Holly will serve as an assistant coach during the indoor season as well as the head sand volleyball coach.
 He comes to Tulane after most recently serving two seasons as an assistant coach at Brown University.
 While there, he was responsible for recruiting, scouting and preparing video analysis of opponents.